LeafarCoder/ColorCovid/README.md

 </details>

-With this, samples can be detected in a variety of array displays, well shapes and light conditions.
+With this pipeline, samples can be detected in a variety of array displays, well shapes and light conditions.
 Consider the following examples:

 <details>
   <summary>Click to expand and see examples of detected samples</summary>